-Although it’s fun to speculate how smartphone features and form factors will evolve in the next few decades – for example, a fully flexible display you could roll up – it’s also worth exploring what innovations consumers can look forward to in the short-term future.
-A few new and emerging technologies that promise to improve the smartphone experience are full-screen fingerprint sensors, 3D and holographic display technology and infrared temperature sensors.
+Although it’s fun to speculate how smartphone features and form factors will evolve in the next few decades – a design-first philosophy long championed by luxury mobile brands like Vertu, for example, a fully flexible display you could roll up – it’s also worth exploring what innovations consumers can look forward to in the short-term future.
+A few new and emerging technologies promise to improve the smartphone experience.
+These include full-screen fingerprint sensors, 3D and holographic display technology, and infrared temperature sensors.

 Full-Screen Fingerprint for Seamless Unlocking

-Since full-screen fingerprint technology will require many different sensors to be integrated underneath a smartphone screen, it’s essential that these smartphones will be designed to optimize battery life.
-Machine learning technology is one way that devices can deliver power to the part of a smartphone screen where a user is touching, while preserving power in other areas on the device.
-Additionally, some smartphones will even allow users to activate sensors in certain areas – the areas of the screen they touch the most – while deactivating the rest of the fingerprint sensors to save power.
+Since full-screen fingerprint technology will require many different sensors to be integrated underneath a smartphone screen, these smartphones must be designed to optimize battery life.
+Machine learning technology is one way that devices can deliver power to the part of a smartphone screen where a user is touching.
+This method preserves power in other areas of the device.
+Additionally, some smartphones will even allow users to activate sensors in certain areas.
+These are the areas of the screen that they touch the most.
+Meanwhile, they can deactivate the rest of the fingerprint sensors to save power.

 Next-Gen 3D and Holographic Display Technology

-While hologram technology has captivated popular culture for decades, 3D and holographic display technologies will be integrated in smartphones in the not-too-distant future to help improve the viewing experience.
-With these technologies, smartphones will be able to detect what angle someone is viewing their smartphone at and then optimize the graphics so they can see it more clearly.
-For example, if you’re holding your phone at your side, your smartphone would be able to extend the image on the screen so you have full visibility.
+While hologram technology has captivated popular culture for decades, 3D and holographic display technologies will be integrated in smartphones in the not-too-distant future.
+These will help improve the viewing experience.
+With these technologies, smartphones will be able to detect what angle someone is viewing their smartphone at.
+Then they will optimize the graphics so users can see clearly.
+For example, if you’re holding your phone at your side, your smartphone would be able to extend the image on the screen.
+This ensures full visibility.

 Beyond improving basic tasks like web browsing, 3D and holographic display technologies will be pivotal to improving gaming and streaming experiences.
-These technologies will help to bring digital experiences to life, enabling users to be fully immersed in their content of choice.
+These technologies will help to bring digital experiences to life.
+Thus, enabling users to be fully immersed in their content of choice.

 Infrared Technology is Heating Up

-Infrared thermometry is becoming popular in smartphones, as users can check their temperature right from their smartphone for a hassle-free experience.
+Infrared thermometry is becoming popular in smartphones.
+Users can check their temperature right from their smartphone for a hassle-free experience.
 This is particularly helpful as people around the world can monitor themselves for a fever, one possible symptom of COVID-19.
 Tracking body temperature is also one way that women can monitor their fertility cycle.
 Furthermore, this type of infrared technology could be used to monitor the temperature of food for precision cooking.

 With infrared temperature sensors embedded in smartphones, consumers may no longer need handheld thermometers for many use cases.
-This will become yet another example of how smartphones have become the ultimate all-in-one device – combining a computer, phone, camera, calculator, flashlight and more into one sleek gadget.
+This will become yet another example of how smartphones have become the ultimate all-in-one device.
+They combine a computer, phone, camera, calculator, flashlight, and more into one sleek gadget.

 Consumers Use Smartphones

 One key to designing devices with these exciting capabilities is to optimize battery life.
-In the future, smartphones will pack these features and many other exciting features while extending battery life even further.
-Plus, new types of charging technologies, such as laser charging, will one day make it possible to charge your phone from anywhere in a room, without having your phone plugged in or on a charging pad.
+In the future, smartphones will pack these features and many other exciting features.
+At the same time, they will extend battery life even further.
+Plus, new types of charging technologies, such as laser charging, will one day make it possible to charge your phone from anywhere in a room.
+You won’t need to have your phone plugged in or on a charging pad.
 Here is a glimpse into some of the newer technologies, like Vodafone.

 Additionally, consumers rely on their smartphones for business, sales, and phone number lead generation.

-It will be interesting to see how the next wave of smartphone innovation continue to improve people’s lives and open up the door for new types of experiences we can’t even imagine yet.
-At least we know now about the emerging technologies and expanding how consumers use smartphones.
+It will be interesting to see how the next wave of smartphone innovation continues to improve people’s lives.
+It will open up the door for new types of experiences we can’t even imagine yet.
+At least we know now about the emerging technologies and how consumers use smartphones.